tomcrick/JCinE2017/README.md

-# JORS2016
+# JCinE2017
-Paper for the Journal of Open Research Software (JORS) for Durham SynergyNet project.
+Paper for the Journal of Computers in Education for Durham SynergyNet collaboration.